 Webinar Sponsored by Financial Education & Development

-If you are having issues with registering online, please contact CBAO's Education & Training Coordinator, Lianne Simeone, (614) 610-1877.
+If you are having issues with registering online, please contact CBAO's Education, Training & Special Events Coordinator, Malia Widder, (614) 610-1877.

-Recorded Webinar + Free Digital Download: Can’t attend the live webinar?
+On-Demand Webinar + Free Digital Download ($295/$450) – Can’t attend the live webinar?
 This option provides a recording of the live event, including audio, visuals, and handouts.
 We even provide the presenter’s email address for follow-up questions.
-You will receive an email with the recorded webinar link, which can be viewed anytime 24/7, beginning 6 business days after the webinar.
+You will receive an email with the recorded webinar link, which can be viewed anytime 24/7, beginning 2 business days after the live webinar.
 You will also receive instruction on how to download a free digital copy of the webinar to your PC, which you may keep and use indefinitely.

 Both Live Webinar & On-Demand Webinar + Free Digital Download ($395/$600) – Includes Live Webinar and Recorded Webinar options above.